crashh/DM848microservice/report/README.md

  1. In each window, change to the directory where you cloned the demo.
  1. In the first window, build the application using `mvn clean package`
  1. In the same window run: `java -jar target/microservice-demo-0.0.1-SNAPSHOT.jar registration`
- 1. Switch to the second window and run: `java -jar target/microservice-demo-0.0.1-SNAPSHOT.jar accounts`
+ 1. Switch to the second window and run: `java -jar target/microservice-demo-0.0.1-SNAPSHOT.jar users`
  1. In the third window run: `java -jar target/microservice-demo-0.0.1-SNAPSHOT.jar web`
  1. In your favorite browser open the same two links: [http://localhost:1111](http://localhost:1111) and [http://localhost:3333](http://localhost:3333)

 You should see servers being registered in the log output of the first (registration) window.
 As you interact you should logging in the second and third windows.

- 1. In a new window, run up a second account-server using HTTP port 2223:
+ 1. In a new window, run up a second user-server using HTTP port 2223:
-     * `java -jar target/microservice-demo-0.0.1-SNAPSHOT.jar accounts 2223`
+     * `java -jar target/microservice-demo-0.0.1-SNAPSHOT.jar users 2223`
  1. Allow it to register itself
- 1. Kill the first account-server and see the web-server switch to using the new account-server - no loss of service.
+ 1. Kill the first user-server and see the web-server switch to using the new user-server - no loss of service.